lbryio/lbry.com/content/faq/transaction-types.md

 | **Supports** | Claim support sent or received.
 Support claims can be revoked via trash button
 | **Updates** | Update to previously published content<sup>3</sup>.
 Updated claims can be revoked via trash button

 <sup>1</sup> The amount shown in the transaction list only reflects the revoke/claim fee paid.
-See transaction details for the amount that is returned to your wallet.
+See transaction details on the transaction menu on the wallet section in your LBRY App for the amount that is returned to your wallet.

 <sup>2</sup> If revoke icon is not available, the claim may have already been revoked, or there may be an update to the claim (which can be revoked).